streamlit/docs/content/library/advanced-features/configuration.md

 folderWatchBlacklist = []

 # Change the type of file watcher used by Streamlit, or turn it off completely.
-# Allowed values: * "auto" : Streamlit will attempt to use the watchdog module, and falls back to polling if watchdog is not available. * "watchdog" : Force Streamlit to use the watchdog module. * "poll": Force Streamlit to always use polling. * "none" : Streamlit will not watch files.
+# Allowed values: * "auto" : Streamlit will attempt to use the watchdog module, and falls back to polling if watchdog is not available. * "watchdog" : Force Streamlit to use the watchdog module. * "poll" : Force Streamlit to always use polling. * "none" : Streamlit will not watch files.
 # Default: "auto"
 fileWatcherType = "auto"